ZCWilkins/MachineLearning/README.md

 # MachineLearning
 Notebooks relating to Machine Learning.
-As projects are added they will categorized here.
+As projects are added, they will be categorized here.

 Beginner: